knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 ## Reading and Logging Sensor Data

-The sensor returns three values, one for Carbondioxide concentration, one for temperature and one for humidity.
+The sensor returns three values, one for Carbon dioxide concentration, one for temperature and one for humidity.
 In section 1.5 in the [Interface Description] find the number type the sensor uses for the data.

 <details>
     <summary>Answer</summary>